Financial aid offer guide

 Federal loan limits: Federal Direct Loans (subsidized and unsubsidized) have annual and lifetime limits.
 Once you reach the limits, you will be ineligible to borrow additional loans.
 In general, you may not receive subsidized loans for more than 150% of the published length of your program.
 If you lose eligibility for subsidized loans, the federal interest subsidy on the loans end and you become responsible for paying the interest.

-WSU grant limits: The WSU Promise Grant is awarded for four consecutive years to new freshmen and for two consecutive years for new transfer students.
+WSU grant limits: The WSU Promise Grant is awarded for four consecutive years to new first-year undergraduates and for two consecutive years for new transfer students.
 Grant recipients are required to pass 24 credits each academic year and maintain satisfactory academic progress.

-WSU scholarship limits: Most scholarships are awarded to new freshmen for four years only and to new transfer students for two years only.
+WSU scholarship limits: Most scholarships are awarded to new first-year undergraduates for four years only and to new transfer students for two years only.
 Recipients are required to pass 30 credits each academic year.

 Under Student Resources, click the Financial Aid link